 The commercial property inspector will comply with the International Standards of Practice for Inspecting Commercial Properties (ComSOP) — the industry-accepted commercial inspection guidelines and an established process and system.
-The inspector will look specifically for issues they’ll want to know about before owning the property.
+The inspector will look specifically for issues the buyer will want to know about before purchasing the property.

 As a baseline, the assessment will include a thorough visual inspection that is focused on the building’s critical systems and components, including the following:

 - plumbing systems;

 - roof surface, drainage, and penetrations;